-Realising the collective and individual power that Group Coaching can generate, I have developed a Group Coaching programme that supports the growth, empowerment and mental well-being of parents working in charities and social purpose organisations.
+Realising the collective and individual power that Group Coaching can generate, I work with charities and social purpose organisations to develop Group Coaching programmes that support the growth, empowerment and wellbeing of their people.

 In this article I explore the benefits of group coaching to both the individual and the organisations they work with.